edzaga/sql-course/sql-course-en/lectures/week4/lecture15.rst

 * The *Name* field does not depend functionally on the whole key.
 It only depends on the *Code_professor* key.
 * The *Department* field does not depend functionally on the whole key.
 It only depends on the *Code_department* key.
 * The *Years_worked* K depends functionally on the keys *Code_professor* and *Code_department* (it
- represent the years worked of each professor in the deparment of the university).
+ represent the years worked of each professor in the department of the university).

 Therefore, as it does not depend functionally on all the fields of the previous table, it is not in the second normal form.
 So the solution is the following: